-Measuring mechanical stress in assemblies and materials fast and reliably: Strain and compression measurements with strain gauges provide precise results regarding the forces that are applied to components for structure tests, durability measurements as well as product and material testing.
+Measure mechanical stresses and forces in assemblies quickly and reliably: Strain and compression measurements with strain gauges provide precise results on the forces acting on assemblies for structural tests, fatigue strength measurements and product and material testing.

 In order to design components optimally, precise knowledge of the type, direction and magnitude of the forces acting on them is essential.
 In order to determine these, strain gauges are applied to the test specimen.
 CSM supports all common bridge types (quarter, half and full bridges) with its measurement modules.

 Components must frequently be examined for acting forces and mechanical loads - in road tests or on the test bench.
 The geometry of the object to be examined or the general space available does not always allow the installation of additional sensors for force or torsion measurement.
 In such cases, the object itself becomes the sensor: The strain gauges are attached directly to the component, calibrated and then the component is reinstalled into the system.
 This is done, for example, with a tie rod on which tensile and compression forces are measured.